-Rating Criteria Program Goals and Objectives (scored on a scale of 1-5; weighted at 30%) 3.1 Describe the goals and objectives of the proposed program (see Appendix D for definitions).
-3.2 The relationship of the proposed program's purpose to the goals and objectives of the Title II Tribal Youth Grant Program (addressing youth justice and delinquency prevention issues for American Indian tribal youth).
-3.3 The Work Plan (Attachment to Proposal Package) identifies how the top three goals of the proposed program will be achieved in terms of the activities, responsible staff/partners, and start and end dates.
-3.4 The readiness plan for development and implementation of the proposed program.
+Rating Criteria Program Goals and Objectives (scored on a scale of 1-5; weighted at 30%) 3.1 Describe the goals and objectives of the proposed program (see Appendix E for definitions).
+3.2 Describe the relationship of the proposed program's goals and objectives to the goals of the Federal Title II program purpose areas.
+3.3 Complete the attached Work Plan (Attachment to Proposal Package) identifying how the top three goals of the proposed program will be achieved in terms of the activities, responsible staff/partners, and start and end dates.
+3.4 Describe the readiness for development and implementation of the proposed program.